arafatm/Notes/blinkist/what_you_dont_know_about_leadership_jeffrey_kottler_blink.md

 >any leader can more effectively manage a team during times of conflict and
 >stress.

-> Participatory leadership

-> Good leaders understand their own ignorance and respect their subordinates’ expertise.

-> Good leaders understand the power of meaningful communication, so ban mobile phones from the meeting room.

-> Great leaders share three attributes
->   self-confidence
->   proactive spirit
->   relational capacity

-> but poor leaders tend to have one thing in common.
->   Hubris

-> Terrible leadership at work has terrible implications at home.
->    kick the dog

-> The best leaders promote trust and make sure staff feel cared for and valued.
->   the creation of trusting, reciprocal relationships
-> A great way to do this is to reduce inequality between different wage groups.

-> Effective, stress-free leaders stay calm and confident under pressure and don’t worry about what they can’t control.

 ## Final summary

-The key message in this book:

-**Great leaders take charge of their own life, habits and behavior.
+The key message in this book: **Great leaders take charge of their own life, habits and behavior.
 The keys to effective and successful leadership include being honest about your limitations, exhibiting self-confidence and creating strong bonds of trust.
 With these attributes in mind, today’s leaders can take their team to new levels of success.**

-Actionable advice:

-**Process failure constructively.**
+Actionable advice: **Process failure constructively.**

 Research has shown that the key to successful leadership is not to avoid making mistakes, but to instead learn from mistakes and understand what it is that